 Seminars, training programs and lectures

-During 2016–17, the section coordinated and delivered seminars and professional training programs for senators' staff, parliamentary staff, public service officers and others, and a series of lectures for the general public.
+During 2014–15, the section coordinated and delivered seminars and professional training programs for senators and their staff, parliamentary staff, public service officers and others, and a series of lectures for the general public.

-Twenty one seminars on aspects of Senate practice were provided for 537 public service officers.
-This was the third consecutive increase in both seminars and attendees since 2013–14.
-A further seminar was provided to a community group.
-Staff from across the department contributed to the delivery of the seminar series which successfully met the learning objectives of those participating.
-Evaluation surveys of participants indicated that 92 per cent considered that their learning objectives had been fully met.
+Fourteen seminars on aspects of Senate practice were provided for approximately 310 public service officers.
+This represented an increase in both seminars and attendees for the first time in three years.
+A further two seminars were provided to community groups.
+Staff from across the department contributed to the delivery of the seminar series.

-The section arranged ten public lectures during 2016–17 as part of the department's occasional lecture series on aspects of Australian governance and democracy, attended by approximately 900 people.
-Lectures are generally live streamed and are available 'on demand' on ParlView.
-There were 222 online views of the lectures in the reporting period.
-Transcripts of the lectures are made available on the Senate website.
-The department convened the annual Harry Evans Lecture, commemorating the service of the longest serving Clerk of the Senate.
-The lecture was presented by Professor Anne Twomey on 4 November 2016 with 180 people in attendance.
+The section arranged 10 public lectures during 2014–15 as part of the department's occasional lecture series on aspects of Australian governance and democracy, attended by approximately 1,100 people.
+Lectures are generally live-streamed and are available 'on demand' on ParlView.
+Transcripts are also made available on the Senate website.

 Publications, exhibitions and conferences